sethm/tek4404/README.md

 To execute the boot ROM using cargo, type:

-    $ cargo run -- -b ./rom/boot.bin -s 20000 -l info
+    $ cargo run -- -b ./rom/boot.bin -s 20000 -i 25 -l info

 or, from a built binary:

-    $ tek4404 -b ./rom/boot.bin -s 20000 -l info
+    $ tek4404 -b ./rom/boot.bin -s 20000 -i 25 -l info

-This enters an infinite CPU execution loop that does 20,000 machine cycles on each pass through the loop, with 50ms of idle time between executions.
-To kill the emulator, just use ^C (Control-C).
+This enters an infinite CPU execution loop that does 20,000 machine cycles on each pass through the loop, with 25ms of idle time between executions.
+To kill the emulator, just use ^C (Control-C) or close the main display window.

 At the moment, the only peripheral that is emulated is the debug ACIA.
 You can connect to the debug ACIA and issue interactive commands by telnetting to localhost, port 9090.
-This is hard coded right now (and unfortunately, the debug ACIA is not well documented, so I don't know how most of the commands work!)
+You can change the default listening address and port with the --address and --port options.

 # Credits